 But, Vladeck and other legal experts warn that it's not so easy.
 If Flynn or other campaign officials did get convicted with the Logan Act, it would be a first.
 The Logan Act has been around since 1799, and no one has ever been convicted of violating it.
 Plus, Flynn could have legal protections as a member of the transition team for the incoming president at the time.

 Let's get a better understanding of this obscure law and how it could affect the Russia investigation.

-Here's what it says, in layman's terms: That a citizen of the United States should not conduct U.S. foreign affairs without the permission of the government of the United States.
+Here's what it says in layman's terms: A citizen of the United States should not conduct U.S. foreign affairs without the permission of the government of the United States.

 Here's the full legalese:

 Any citizen of the United States, wherever he may be, who, without authority of the United States, directly or indirectly commences or carries on any correspondence or intercourse with any foreign government or any officer or agent thereof, with intent to influence the measures or conduct of any foreign government or of any officer or agent thereof, in relation to any disputes or controversies with the United States, or to defeat the measures of the United States, shall be fined under this title or imprisoned not more than three years, or both.